Are you looking to set up a media kit or press kit page on your website?

 A press kit page normally includes company facts and news, press releases, and details about your team.
 It also offers high-resolution logos and photos, guidelines about your branding, and a way for writers to contact you with further questions.

-If you sell advertising or sponsored blog posts, then your media kit should also clearly detail what you offer, as well as your traffic statistics, social media following, audience demographics, and any other data that will make your site more appealing to advertisers.
+If you sell advertising or sponsored blog posts, then your media kit should clearly detail what you offer, as well as your traffic statistics, social media following, audience demographics, and any other data that will make your site more appealing to advertisers.

 You can learn more about monetizing your website in our guide on how to make money online blogging with WordPress.